arangodb/docs/3.11/graphs-smart-graphs-getting-started.md

      smartly shard the vertices of the graph.
 Every vertex in your graph needs to have this attribute.
 Note that it cannot be modified later.
-   - Optional: For **SatelliteCollections**, insert vertex collections that are being used in your edge definitions.
+   - Optional: For **SatelliteCollections**, insert vertex collections that are used in your edge definitions.
 These collections are then created as satellites, and thus replicated to all DB-Servers.
 5. Define the relations on the graph:
    - For **Edge definition**, insert a single non-existent name to define the relation of the graph.
-This automatically creates a new edge collection, which is displayed in the **Collections** tab of the left sidebar menu.
+This automatically creates a new edge collection, which is displayed in the **COLLECTIONS** section of the left sidebar menu.
      {% hint 'tip' %}
      To define multiple relations, press the **Add relation** button.